 — Luke 4:16-21 NLT

 Father, I know that you have placed your Holy Spirit within me and within your church.
 Yet, Father, we so often block the Spirit's leadership and ignore the Spirit's opportunities.
 Not only forgive us, dear Father, but ignite in us a holy passion to be your servants to the lost, defeated, broken, and forgotten as your Spirit equips, empowers, and guides us into the areas of ministry you want us to do.
-Please fulfill this old Scripture again, today, in us.
+Please fulfill this old Scripture again, today, in us so that the Spirit will always be upon us and we will serve as Jesus did.
 In Jesus' name, I pray.
 Amen.

 Related Scripture Readings